shaunsmith/functionslab/README.md

 ![](images/userinput.png) Whenever you see it, it's time for you to perform an action.

+Note:

+1. Make sure you use `clear-guest` or `clear-internet`.
+And NOT `clear-corporate`.

+2. If you are using virtualbox with the "fnlab.ova" image make sure you run the entire lab inside the "fnlab VM".

 ## Section 1 - Setting up a Docker Environment

 * [Docker Options](vm.md)